 Comfort

 How comfortable is the Outback?
-You'll be hard-pressed to find a more comfortable vehicle for the money.
-The front seats are great.
-They're soft but supportive, offering a decent amount of bolstering without feeling tight.
+The Outback is a very good midsize SUV for the money.
+The front seats are great — soft but supportive, they offer a decent amount of bolstering without feeling tight.
 Overall, these are welcoming seats, pleasant to settle into when you're tired and easy to stay in for a long time.

 The Outback's ride quality is also excellent overall, even if certain road surfaces can create some vibrations in the cabin.
 Potholes, speed humps and drainage ditches are absorbed easily, yet there's no real floatiness to the vehicle.
 It's an impressive balance of compliance and control.